 September 12 – October 3, Saturdays 9AM-2PM, or until sold out

-Our Forest County peer counselor for the WIC program is Anita Mihtukwsun.
+The Forest County peer counselor for the WIC program is Anita Mihtukwsun.
 She is available via call or text at 715-892-0403.
-She is also available via email at amihtukwsun@glitc.org.
+She is available via email at amihtukwsun@glitc.org.

 For more breastfeeding information, please visit the Northwoods Breastfeeding Coalition website.